greenlanegreb/parishrecordsdatabase/README.md

 ﻿# Parish Records Directory (PRD)

-A lightweight, shared-hosting-friendly PHP application for building and publishing searchable record directories.
+A lightweight, shared-hosting-friendly modern PHP MVC application, transcribed into over 30 languages, for building and publishing searchable and exportable public or private record directories with granular collaborative roles ACL management and gamification.

-Create your own tables and columns from the admin UI, control who can view or edit them, and offer a clean public search — no frameworks, no Composer for end users.
+You can create your own tables and columns from the admin UI, control who can contribute, edit and view them, — no frameworks and no PHP Composer or Terminal Access required for end users.
 Originally built for parish and historical records, but suitable for any structured collection you want to catalogue and share (local history, membership lists, inventories, research datasets, and similar).

 Built to run on ordinary PHP + MySQL/MariaDB hosting with **no Composer requirement for end users**.
-We ship the /vendor directory and dependencies with the app.
+We ship the /vendor directory and dependencies with the app, particularly to assist people who wish to contribute to the codebase.

+---

 ## Features